LawsofLloyd/qr-code-component/README.md

 # Frontend Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Made completely without CSS Grid of Flexbox.

 ## Overview